shimming-toolbox/shimming-toolbox/docs/source/user_section/tutorials/create_b0_coil_profiles.rst

 The command :ref:`st_create_coil_profiles` requires the different phase, magnitude, echoes and currents to be separated in different NIfTI files.
 A helper script was downloaded with the dataset named: `batch_dicom_to_nifti.sh` that will process each folder of DICOMs into NIfTI files sorted by the folder names of the input.
 This script can be used with other datasets.
+You will need to give executable permission to the script beforehand.

 .. code:: bash

+    chmod +x batch_dicom_to_nifti.sh
     ./batch_dicom_to_nifti.sh dicoms_sorted .

 Config file